-If the insurance company denies your workers compensation case, your attorney will file a claim at the Department of Industrial Accidents.
+If the insurance company denies your workers compensation case, your Workers Compensation attorney will file a claim at the Department of Industrial Accidents.
 The goal of filing the claim is to have a judge order the insurance company to pay your benefits.
-If you’re scheduled for a “conference,” this is actually the first time you’ll be in front of a judge who can make a decision on your case.What Happens at a Conference?
+If you’re scheduled for a “conference,” this is actually the first time you’ll be in front of a judge who can make a decision on your case.What happens at a conference?

 As we have discussed elsewhere on our website, the stages of a workers’ compensation claim are: filing the claim, conciliation, conference, independent medical examination, and hearing.
 After the conciliation, the conference is the first meeting with the Judge.

 Even though the Department of Industrial Accidents (the “DIA”) is not a court, it has a judge assigned to each case.
-The Judge acts very similar to a judge in a traditional court and will decide whether the insurer has to pay the employee.
+The Judge acts very similar to a judge in a traditional court and will decide whether the insurance company has to pay you.

-Before the conference, each party will submit what is called a conference packet.
+Before the conference, each of the lawyers will submit what is called a conference packet.
 The conference packet will include the documents that the judge will need to answer the questions outlined above.
 The packet will include medical records, potentially pictures of the accident, pictures of the incident, statements from witnesses, and things of that nature.

-The actual procedure of going in front of the judge is relatively fast, and also relatively informational.
-The judge will allow the employee’s lawyer to describe the case, and then the insurance company’s lawyer will also have a chance to do the same.
+The actual procedure of going in front of the judge is relatively fast, and also relatively informally.
+The judge will allow both lawyers a chance to describe their version of the case.
 The judge can ask questions and try to narrow down the issues.
-The judge is looking to make determinations as to whether the employee is injured, whether the employee was injured in the course of their employment, and whether the injuries cause the employee to be unable to work.
+The judge is looking to make determinations as to whether the employee is injured, whether the injury happened at work, and whether the injuries cause the employee to be unable to work.

 While the employee is almost always present at the conference, he or she rarely has to speak.
 The employee is not required to give testimony, and will not have to answer questions posed by the insurance company's lawyer.

 At the end of the conference, the judge will issue an order.
 If the judge finds for the insurer, the employee likely will get nothing.
 If the judge finds for the employee, they will order the insurer to pay a certain amount of money.
 That amount will depend on the amount of weeks that the judge decides the employee should receive compensation for.
-Sometimes it is an open- ended order, having the insurance company pay you benefits until the hearing.
+Sometimes it is an open-ended order, having the insurance company pay you benefits until the hearing.
 No matter what the judge decides, both attorneys will have the option to appeal the ruling.

 Part of almost every conference is a discussion about the medical records.
 The employee’s lawyer will explain why they say that you’re hurt.
-The insurance company will try to explain that you’re not hurt, or that it didn’t happen at work.
+The insurance company’s lawyer will try to explain that you’re not hurt, or that it didn’t happen at work.

-Another aspect to this is that the insurer is entitled to have their “own” specialist examine the employee.
-This expert is paid for by the insurer and will write a report about the employee’s injuries.
-As you can imagine, these reports favor the insurer.
+Another aspect to this is that the insurance company is entitled to have their “own” specialist examine the employee.
+This expert is paid for by the insurance company and will write a report about the employee’s injuries.
+As you can imagine, these reports favor the insurance company.
 These doctors are not looking out for you.
 They want to say that you’re fine and that you can work.
-This type of report would be introduced by the insurer at a conference if it was helpful to their case.The Case Does Not Stop There
+This type of report would be introduced by the insurer at a conference if it was helpful to their case.The case does not stop there.

 If the employee or insurer are dissatisfied with the Judge’s order, either (or both) party can appeal the conference order.
 The case then moves onto a hearing, which is discussed on another page.

 One of the many things our hypothetical was supposed to illustrate was that the workers’ compensation process can be complicated.
-That is why you need an effective and tenacious attorney on your side.
-Marcotte Law Firm has those attorneys.
+That is why you need an effective and tenacious Workers Compensation attorney on your side.
+Marcotte Law Firm has those Lowell attorneys.